 Nick Woodman, CEO GoPro (during annual stock meeting)

-What these product types be?
-Your guess is as good as mine but I believe one of them will be a DJI Pocket 2 type camera with a miniature gimbal.
-That would be pretty cool.
+What be these product types?
+Your guess is as good as mine, but I believe one of them will be a DJI Pocket 2 type camera with a miniature gimbal.

 GoPro Hero 11 Specs